 Do you have a great business idea?
 At the University of Twente, you can turn it into reality!
 At UT, we highly encourage entrepreneurship.
 In fact, UT has been voted the most entrepreneurial university in the Netherlands four times in a row.
 We have a unique approach of putting scientific knowledge to practical use and turning our expertise and yours into solutions that people and society actually need.
 As a catalyst for meaningful entrepreneurship, we offer you the Novel-T foundation and the start-up hub on campus.

 Former students have gone before you.
 For example, Aryzon, a company that develops 3D Augmented Reality Headsets and industrial design agency Dynteq, were once started up by IDE-graduates.
 Will you be next?

 Instead of pursuing a professional career as an industrial design engineer right away after obtaining your Master’s degree, you can opt to follow a PhD programme as facilitated by Twente Graduate School.
 This involves spending four years studying a particular research area in-depth in one of our research chairs.
 Obtaining your PhD will earn you the title of Doctor (Dr.).

-For excellent professionals and graduates with a Master’s degree from a university, TGS offers five different Professional Doctorate in Engineering, or PDEng, programmes.
+For excellent professionals and graduates with a Master’s degree from a university, TGS offers five different Engineering Doctorate (EngD) programmes.
 These two-year, tailored programmes are aimed at you becoming a high-level technological designer.
-The PDEng programme most likely to match your interests as a Master's in Industrial Design Engineering would be Maintenance.
-On successfully completing the programme, you will receive a certified diploma and the academic degree title, Professional Doctorate in Engineering (PDEng.).
-Interested in doing a PDEng?
+The EngD programme most likely to match your interests as a Master's in Industrial Design Engineering would be Maintenance.
+On successfully completing the programme, you will receive a certified diploma and the academic degree title, Engineering Doctorate (EngD.).
+Interested in doing an EngD?
 You can check below if there are any vacancies.
 If not, you can also send in an open application.